 - Delivery of both heat and process heat

-- Starting up production units are slow and expensive
+- Starting up production units is slow and expensive

 - Fuel producing energy units in project

 - Enable units to operate in fixed periods

 - Enable prioritizing of electricity demands

+- Including pressure and velocity hydraulic constraints in transmission pipes

 The first option is typical used in a situation with both high temperature process heat demands and low temperature domestic heating demands.
 If this option is selected you will have the option to add both the usual heat demands and process heat demands to your project, and to model production units having both heat and process heat productions.
+It is also possible to add a process heat storage.

 The second option is used in situations, where the starting up time on a production unit is long and expensive.
 This could be the case in projects dealing with biomass and waste.
-If this option is selected there will be access to fill in the duration of starting up and closing down period when defining your production units, see Figure 2.10.
+If this option is selected there will be access to fill in the duration of starting up and closing down period when defining your production units, see Figure 2.17.